Support for ITE providers

 The community aims to support trainees in their computing journey through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.

-If you would like to learn more about communities of practice, Computing at School are running a series of free 'ITE Introduction to CAS' webinars.
-The next is on Tuesday 25 May 2021.
+If you would like to learn more about communities of practice, Computing at School run free 'ITE Introduction to CAS' webinars.
+Find any upcoming dates.

 Computer Science Champions